-- 1) For CLTE laminates with thick copper plates, the thick metal plate is not protected by anti-tarnish layers.
-As such, some discoloration due to oxidation is expected during storage, especially under conditions of elevated temperature and humidity.
-The oxidation can be removed by mechanical (deburr) or chemical exposure (microetch) which are standard to the PCB fabrication process. - 2) Panels thicker than 20 mils can be stored on edge in slotted shelving units keeping the clad surfaces vertical.
-This provides easy access with low risk of damage to the metal surfaces. - 3) If storage facilities do not permit vertical stacking: - A) The shelf must be flat, smooth, and clean. - B) The shelf must extend beyond the full area of the panels being stored. - C) Surfaces of the laminates must be free of debris. - D) Shelf loading should be kept below 50 pounds per square foot. - E) Panels should be interleaved with soft, non-abrasive separator sheets.
+1. For TC series laminates, some discoloration of copper surfaces due to oxidation can occur during storage, especially under conditions of elevated temperature and humidity.
+The oxidation can be removed by chemical exposures (microetch) which are standard to the PCB fabrication process.
+2. Panels thicker than 20 mils can be stored on edge in slotted shelving units keeping the clad surfaces vertical.
+This provides easy access with low risk of damage to the metal surfaces.
+3. If storage facilities do not permit vertical stacking: - The shelf must be flat, smooth, and clean. - The shelf must extend beyond the full area of the panels being stored. - Surfaces of the laminates must be free of debris. - Shelf loading should be kept below 50 pounds per square foot. - Panels should be interleaved with soft, non-abrasive separator sheets.